Norhaven/Jolt/Tests/README.md

 This test project targets both `.Net 8.0` and `.Net 10.0` to test the more recent frameworks.

-_<h6>`.Net Standard 2.1` is unsupported by the `Microsoft.NET.Test.Sdk` integration and so we're not currently testing this directly, assuming for the moment that if all of the other targets pass then this is good to go too.</h6>_
+_<h6>The `.Net Standard 2.1` contract is unsupported by the `Microsoft.NET.Test.Sdk` integration and so we're not currently testing this directly, assuming for the moment that if all of the other targets pass then this is good to go too.</h6>_

 # So Where Are The Tests?